Top results

 On the basis of their findings, the school decided to stop sending out holiday homework tasks.
 Instead, teachers provide suggestions for cross-curricular activities that parents can complete with their children in the holidays, or as extension activities in term-time.

-A list of activities to enjoy at home is posted on the website for each year group and is changed each term.
+We post a list of activities to enjoy at home on the website for each year group.
+We change this each term.
 The activities are largely practical or discussion-based and are not compulsory.

 Home activities include both discussion and practical activities.
-Reception children, for instance, are given a series of questions about Bonfire Night.
-What did you see on Bonfire Night?
-What sounds did you hear?
+We give Reception children, for instance, a series of questions about Bonfire Night.
+What did you see/hear/smell/eat on Bonfire Night?
 What shapes and colours did you see?
-What did you smell or eat?

-They are also asked to put a bird feeder outside and count how many different kinds of birds visit it.
-Y5 children are asked, under the heading of history, if they can find any Anglo Saxon place names nearby, or a Norman castle they could visit, and to find out more about who defeated the Anglo Saxons.
+We also ask them to put a bird feeder outside and count how many different kinds of birds visit it.
+Meanwhile, we ask Y5 children, under the heading of history, if they can find any Anglo Saxon place names nearby, or a Norman castle they could visit, and to find out more about who defeated the Anglo Saxons.

 Thinking skills